 - Create a design to comply with regulatory requirements

-IAM Permissions work at the project level, for example you can specify that a user has full control of all the objects in all the buckets in your project but cannot create, modify or delete the buckets themselves so they're a nice way to grant broad access to buckets and objects, but if you want to set fine grained access such as which buckets or objects a particular group can read then you need to use ACLs.
+IAM permissions work at the project level.
+For example, you can specify that a user has full control of all the objects in all of the buckets in your project, but cannot create, modify, or delete the buckets themselves.
+So they’re a nice way to grant broad access to buckets and objects, but if you want to set fine-grained access, such as which buckets or objects a particular group can read, then you need to use ACLs.

 The confusing thing about using these two mechanisms is that you have to look at both of them to get a complete picture of access permissions.
-For example, you could list the ACLs for a bucket and see that only Bob has been granted write access but it wouldn't show that Joe has also been granted write access to all buckets by IAM.
-For this reason, whenever possible you should try to use either IAM or ACLs but not both.
+For example, you could list the ACLs for a bucket and see that only Bob has been granted write access, but it wouldn’t show that Jill has also been granted write access to all buckets by IAM.
+For this reason, whenever possible, you should try to use either IAM or ACLs, but not both.

 Another potential source of confusion is that bucket and object ACLs are independent of each other.
-The ACLs in a bucket do not affect ACLs on objects inside that bucket.
-For example, you might think that Jane doesn't have access to the objects in a bucket because she hasn't been granted access to the bucket itself but she could have been granted access to any of the objects in the bucket.
+The ACLs on a bucket do not affect the ACLs on objects inside that bucket.
+For example, you might think that Jane doesn’t have access to the objects in a bucket because she hasn’t been granted access to the bucket itself, but she could have been granted access to any of the objects in the bucket.

-So you should keep in mind a couple of principles, first apply the principal of least privilege.
-Grant users in groups only as much access as they need.
+So you should keep a couple of principles in mind.
+First, apply the principle of least privilege.
+Grant users and groups only as much access as they need.
 Second, keep your access control as simple as possible.
 Try to use as few control mechanisms as you can.

 If GreatInside decides to replace its internal file server using Cloud Storage, then the best way to secure the files would be to use ACLs.
-You could create groups to match the teams in the company and create ACLs that give those groups access to the appropriate resources.
-For example, you could create a bucket for each group, then for each bucket you would make the associated group a writer of the bucket.
-Finally, you would set the object default permissions so that any new object uploaded to the bucket would get the same permissions and everyone in the group would have full access.
-If the companies needs aren't that simple, then you would set more complex ACLs.
+You would create groups to match the teams in the company and create ACLs that give those groups access to the appropriate resources.
+For example, you could create a bucket for each group.
+Then for each bucket, you would make the associated group a writer of the bucket.
+Finally, you would set the object default permissions so that any new objects uploaded to the bucket would get the same permissions and everyone in the group would have full access.
+If the company’s needs aren’t that simple, then you would set more complex ACLs.

-Encryption in flight is handled very simply, all of the Cloud Platform services are accessible only by API, even when you're using other methods such as the cloud console or the gcloud command.
-They're making API calls under the hood and all API communication is encrypted using SSL/TLS channels.
-Furthermore, every request has to include a time limited authentication token so the token cannot be used by an attacker after it expires.
-Of course for any communications between your Google Cloud infrastructure and outside parties such as website visitors, you have to use SSL/TLS yourself to encrypt the traffic.
+Encryption in flight is handled very simply.
+All of the Cloud Platform services are accessible only by API (even when you’re using other methods, such as the Cloud Console or the gcloud command, they’re making API calls under the hood).
+And all API communication is encrypted using SSL/TLS channels.
+Furthermore, every request has to include a time-limited authentication token, so the token can’t be used by an attacker after it expires.
+Of course, for any communications between your Google Cloud infrastructure and outside parties, such as website visitors, you have to use SSL/TLS yourself to encrypt the traffic.

 Encryption at rest is just as simple if you’re willing to leave it to Google because Cloud Platform encrypts all customer data at rest by default.

 So without you having to do anything, all of your data will be encrypted both at rest and in flight.
-Then, why isn't this the end of the lesson?
+Then why isn’t this the end of this lesson?
 Well, because your organization might want to take on some of the encryption responsibilities itself.

 There are actually two layers of encryption for data at rest.
-First, the data is broken into subfile chunks, and each chunk is encrypted with an individual data encryption key or DEK.
+First, the data is broken into subfile chunks, and each chunk is encrypted with an individual data encryption key (or DEK).
 These keys are stored near the data to ensure low latency and high availability.
-The DEKs are then encrypted with a key encryption key or a KEK.
-The keys are AES-256 symetric encryption keys.
+The DEKs are then encrypted with a key encryption key (or KEK).
+The keys are AES-256 symmetric encryption keys.

-Cloud KMS is a nice service, but why wouldn't you just let Google manage your key encryption keys and not have to deal with it yourself?
-The biggest reason is compliance with standards or regulatory requirements such as HIPPA for health information or PCI for credit card information.
+Cloud KMS is a nice service, but why wouldn’t you just let Google manage your key encryption keys and not have to deal with it yourself?
+The biggest reason is compliance with standards or regulatory requirements, such as HIPAA (for health information) or PCI (for credit card information).

-There is a big risk in using this method though.
-If you lose your keys, you won't ever be able to read your data again and you'll end up deleting it so you won't be paying storage charges for unreadable data.
+There’s a big risk in using this method, though.
+If you lose your keys, you won’t ever be able to read your data again, and you’ll end up deleting it so you won’t be paying storage charges for unreadable data.

-So far all of the encryption methods we've covered including default encryption, Cloud KMS and CSEK have been examples of server side encryption.
+So far all of the encryption methods we’ve covered, including default encryption, Cloud KMS, and CSEK have been examples of server-side encryption.
 This is where your data is encrypted after Google Cloud receives your data.
-The only major difference between the three methods is where the key comes from but there is another way.
-It's client side encryption.
-This means you encrypt the data before you send it to Google Cloud.
-Google won't even know that it's already encrypted and it will encrypt it again.
-When you read your data back, Google Cloud will decrypt it on the server side first and then you'll decrypt your own layer of encryption on the client side.
-The same warning applies.
-If you lose your keys, your data will effectively be gone.
+The only major difference between the 3 methods is where the key comes from.
+But there is another way.
+It’s client-side encryption.
+This means that you encrypt the data before you send it to Google Cloud.
+Google won’t even know that it’s already encrypted and it will encrypt it again.
+When you read your data back, Google Cloud will decrypt it on the server side first and then you’ll decrypt your own layer of encryption on the client side.
+The same warning applies - if you lose your keys, your data will effectively be gone.